alantothe/location-utils/docs/url.md

 ## Location Management Endpoints

 ### GET /api/locations
 Retrieves all locations with their associated Instagram embeds and uploads.
+The response now only returns the core fields for each location plus the nested child arrays.

 **Response:**
 ```json